-Brin employs photography, manipulation, installation, paint, text, readymades and artisanal work to reflect and interrogate the various narratives of ownership and visual references.
+Brin Cloud is a multidisciplinary conceptual artist who uses photography, manipulation, installation, paint, text, readymades, and artisanal work to reflect and interrogate the value of beauty in visual art and the various narratives of ownership and visual references.

-Exploring how continuous aesthetics forms an art language.
-Their works are seeded from a range of influences including social media, minimalism, architecture and their own personal stories and experiences of dislocating across continents, cultures and adversities.
+Their work explores how continuous aesthetics forms an art language, and is seeded from a range of influences including social media, minimalism, architecture, and their own personal stories and experiences of dislocating across continents, cultures, and adversities.

-Currently living and exploring in Naarm (Melbourne), Brin questions the notion of art, its value and the radical necessity of eye pleasing aesthetics.
-They also reflect on their own journey and the pieces they produced as a medium under questioning and a narratives to challenge.
+Currently living and exploring in Naarm (Melbourne), Brin questions the notion of art, its value, and the radical necessity of eye-pleasing aesthetics.
+They also reflect on their own journey and the pieces they produced as a medium under questioning and a narrative to challenge.
 As a conceptual artist, Brin attempts to translate ideas into a physical matter outside the barriers of a specific medium.

 Through this body of work, Brin explores their own growth.
 In their own words: “From the moment I became aware that it is possible to do life whichever way one wants to, I only look back to remember where I was and how far I’ve been”.

-In recent years, I realised how manipulative I've been.
-I’ve twisted my reality and shaped a world of my own.
-(I am very proud of that.)
+In recent years, Brin realized how manipulative they've been.
+They’ve twisted their reality and shaped a world of their own.
+(They are very proud of that.)

-I decided to take that a step further.
-I used coloured geometric shapes, an aesthetic form that i'm comfortable with; a foreign addition to the natural and urban scapes that created my journey.
+They decided to take that a step further.
+They used coloured geometric shapes, an aesthetic form that they are comfortable with; a foreign addition to the natural and urban scapes that created their journey.
 Forceful and obvious; the alterations are now very prominent.
-They alter, balance or ruin the reality.
+They alter, balance, or ruin the reality.
 However you see it.

 Would you question or wonder what’s hiding behind the forms?
 Or you’ll see the composition as an entity presented to you?
-For me each square is still a moment that I captured, with not only what you see but also what was around it.
-Each title is an overheard statement, it’s what makes the story complete for me.
+For Brin each square is still a moment that they captured, with not only what you see but also what was around it.
+Each title is an overheard statement, it’s what makes the story complete for them.